ipduh/fmvsrr/README.md

 ```
 A Maintenance and Configuration Cost Calculator for iBGP setups
+of the following types:

-A comparison of BGP as iGP with next-hop-self in a fully connected mesh vs BGP
+  BGP as iGP with next-hop-self in a fully connected mesh
-as iGP with next-hop-self with two Route Reflectors.
+  BGP as iGP with next-hop-self with two Route Reflectors.

-This is an effort to point the obvious,
+This is an effort to point the obvious.

-quantify the best of the two setups in terms of configuration and maintenance cost
+An effort to quantify the best of the two setups in terms of configuration
-and it is inspired by a quest in the AWMN mailing list to find the best
+and maintenance cost and it is inspired by a quest in the AWMN mailing list to
-intraAS setup for AWMN nodes with many routers.
+find the best intraAS setup for AWMN nodes with many routers.

 Athens Wireless Metropolitan Network (AWMN) is a wireless, mostly BGP, internet where each
 wireless node is an Autonomous System (AS), assigned a 32b Number and each AS has 1 to 15 routers
 with wireless interfaces.
 The routing within each node/AS is done with static Routes or some iGP,
 usually OSPF, or iBGP with next-hop-self.

+No matter what this script says it is still easier in the AWMN to no set up
+BGP route reflectors.

 We assume that: